BGI-Qingdao/SRY_Kmers_by_meryl/README.md

-## How to get msk in text file ?
+## How to get SSK kmers ?

 ```
 ./bin/meryl print msk/msk.meryl 2>log | awk '{print $1}' >msk.txt
 ```

-## How to get the distrubution of the numbers of SSK in assembly result ?
+## How to get the mapping statistics of SSK against the assembly result ?

 ```
 ./bin/meryl-lookup -sequence genome.fasta -mers msk/msk.meryl -existence -threads 30 >info.txt
 ```

-## How to get the existence details of SSK in assembly result ?
+## How to get the mapping positions of SSK against the assembly result ?

 ```
 # below command will print the "seqName <tab> kmer-startPos <tab> kmer-from-SSK"